 Is the Treatment Perceived to be Worse than the Disease?: Ethical Concerns and Attitudes towards Psychiatric Electroceutical Interventions

-Are you 18 or older and interested in treatments for depression?
+Are you 18 or older?
+Have you provided care for a loved one with depression?
 The research team would like to find out what you think about the use of certain interventions to treat depression.
 Please click this link for more details on how to participate.

 About the Project